How to Grow & Care for African Iris

 Planting African Iris

 Dig a hole twice as wide as the root ball and only as deep as the container it came in.
 Place the plant in the hole, backfill with soil, and water thoroughly.
-Applying a layer of mulch around the base helps retain soil moisture and suppress weeds; however, the mulch should not touch the crown of the plant to avoid rot.
+Applying mulch around the base helps retain soil moisture and suppress weeds; however, the mulch should not touch the crown of the plant to avoid rot.

 Watering and Feeding

 While African iris can survive with minimal attention once established, regular watering encourages more vigorous growth and prolonged blooming.
-In hot or dry climates, providing a deep soak once or twice a week during the growing season is usually sufficient.
+In hot or dry climates, a deep soak once or twice a week during the growing season is usually sufficient.
 During cooler months or rainy periods, watering can be reduced.

 Pruning and Maintenance